DavidHearl/chiropractic-website/README.md

 ![New Patient form](./assets/images/readme-images/new-patient-form.png)

 * About
-    * The about page contains a brief description of Duncans education, speciallity and registration credentials.
+    * The about page contains a brief description of Duncan's education, specialty and registration credentials.
     * In future this is a section that Duncan would like to impove with some more personal information to make the website appear more friendly.

 ![About Page](./assets/images/readme-images/about.png)

 * New Patients
     * The new patient section contains specific information that would be useful to a new patient.
-    * One section outlines what the patient will need to bring with them so duncan can provide the correct treatment for their conditions.
+    * One section outlines what the patient will need to bring with them so Duncan can provide the correct treatment for their conditions.
-    * The new patient page also includes a picture of his practice to help the patient familiarise with the enviroment to ease nerves.
+    * The new patient page also includes a picture of his practice to help the patient familiarise with the environment to ease nerves.

 ![New Patient Page (Info/Practice Image)](./assets/images/readme-images/new-patients.png)

 * Contact
     * The contact page displays a map and the address of the practice.
     * It also contains a time table of when the practice is open.
-    * Duncans contact details are also present if needed.
+    * Duncan's contact details are also present if needed.

 ![Contact Page (Map/Time Table)](./assets/images/readme-images/contact.png)